 So what to do?
 Try installing a regular gratitude practice with your child or, better yet, with your whole family.
 Make it a daily habit to briefly reflect on what made you feel happy, grateful or plain good today.
 I call this “Smiley Practice” when leading MAPLE MINDS groups for the younger kids.
 We roll around a smiley ball while sitting in a circle, and each of us shares something that made us smile today.
 This can be something very small like a smile someone gave us, a flower or some beautiful leaves we saw outside, or the fact that the sun is shining today.

 I make it a point that this practice is not about pretending that we are happy when we are not — which would totally counteract point #1 above.
 It is about re-sensitizing ourselves for all the beauty, happiness and love that surrounds us in each and every moment — a skill that many of us tend to lose when faced with arduous conditions like chronic illness or pain.
-We can re-train our brain!
+Only if we were to discover how it works, we can re-train our brain!
 And while this might not cure our child’s disease it can have quite a deep effect on our mood, coping capacity and general outlook on life.